Fitness-Course-Creator/Fitcrea-api/README.md

 * 403 Forbidden - you do not have access to this endpoint and method combination
 * 404 Not Found - requested data not found
 * 429 Too Many Requests - you have been rate limited and should slow down your request rate
-* 500 Internal Server Error - may be caused e.g. by unavailable access to one of the system interfaces (database, webservices, SAP etc.)
+* 500 Internal Server Error - may be caused e.g. by unavailable access to one of the system interfaces (database, webservices)

 # Users